hashmap-kz/pgrwl/README.md

 In short: PostgreSQL waits for the replica to confirm commits, so we cannot afford to depend on external systems in such critical paths.

-This utility focuses on doing one thing well: robustly streaming WAL segments.
-In my strong opinion, combining this core responsibility with other concerns—such as retention policies, remote uploads, or additional processing - risks introducing failure modes.
-If any of those subsystems were to crash, it could bring down the main WAL receiving loop, which is precisely the kind of failure we aim to avoid.

-Handling retention, remote uploads, and other lifecycle operations should be the responsibility of **separate tools** that consume the WAL files archived by this utility.
-This is the same design philosophy used by `pg_receivewal` and other official PostgreSQL tools.

 ### 💾 Notes on `fsync` (since the utility works in synchronous mode **only**):

 * After each WAL segment is written, an `fsync` is performed on the currently open WAL file to ensure durability.